Today's story: "The Moonrocket" by Wilma Horsbrugh

 [Starring] John Gregson as Jack and Jeremy Burring as Ben

 In the front room a party is in full swing.
 Jack, a merchant seaman in his late 40s, climbs the stairs, opens the door - and finds himself face to face with Ben, a 10-year-old boy...

 sings Ray Stevens

 Who is Ray Stevens?
 That was the question Ray Stevens kept asking during his own show.
-He's a deceptively talented musician and writer of Everything is Beautiful, Ahab the Arab and Bridget the Midget.
+He's a deceptively talented musician and writer of "Everything is Beautiful", "Ahab the Arab" and "Bridget the Midget".

 with Joan Bakewell, Michael Dean, Tony Bilbow, Sheridan Morley